xylex-ai/fibonacci_retracement/README.md

 ## Support

-For additional features or requests, feel free to contact me on discord or open an issue on the Repo.
+For additional features or requests, feel free to contact us on discord or open an issue on the [Repo](https://github.com/xylex-ai/fibonacci_retracement).
 Your feedback and contributions are welcome to help improve the library's functionality and usability.